phaker97/omd/README.md

-# omd
+# omdd

-**omd** is a simple, fast, and lightweight Markdown renderer and previewer written in Rust.
+**omdd** is a simple, fast, and lightweight Markdown renderer and previewer written in Rust.
 It allows you to convert Markdown files to HTML and preview them in your browser, either statically or with live-reload support.

+Was supposed to be called `omd`, but some asshole had to take that name.

 ## Features